jacksarick/Moonbase/README.md

 $ ./start
 ```

-By default, moonbase runs on `localhost:3000`.
+By default, Moonbase runs on `localhost:3000`.
 You can change this in `config.yml`.

 If you would like to regenerate the password, run: